elsewhat/thinkweek-dparnas-2021/docs/smart-contract-usage/collectibles.md

 "The [CryptoPunks](https://www.larvalabs.com/cryptopunks) are 24x24 pixel art images, generated algorithmically.
 Most are punky-looking guys and girls, but there are a few rarer types mixed in: Apes, Zombies and even the odd Alien.
 Every punk has their own profile page that shows their attributes as well as their ownership/for-sale status" - from [CryptoPunks webiste](https://www.larvalabs.com/cryptopunks)

 [The auction house Christie's had an auction 12.
-May where 6 rare cryptopunks](https://twitter.com/ChristiesInc/status/1392282036417728519) were sold for ~$17 million
+May where 6 rare cryptopunks](https://twitter.com/ChristiesInc/status/1392282036417728519) were sold for ~$17 million.

 [The auction house Sootheby's will have an auction](https://www.sothebys.com/en/digital-catalogues/natively-digital-a-curated-nft-sale) of [Cryptopunk #7523](https://opensea.io/assets/0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb/7523) 10.June.